 Looking after our hearts is one of the most important things that we can do for our health.
 According to the British Heart Foundation, 7.6 million people are living with heart and circulatory disease – and sadly, every three minutes someone dies from these conditions.

-While we all know that things like eating the right foods, moderating alcohol intake, and getting regular exercise can help to improve heart health, it’s also important to be aware of the warning signs of heart disease, and to speak to your doctor if you have any concerns.
+We all know that things like eating the right foods, moderating alcohol intake, and getting regular exercise can help to improve heart health.
+But it’s also important to be aware of the warning signs of heart disease, and to speak to your doctor if you have any concerns as early detection of heart and circulatory diseases can reduce the risk of heart attack and stroke.

 Early detection of heart and circulatory diseases, such as angina, can significantly reduce the risk of heart attack and stroke.